Green News & Opinion

 A range of well-known New Zealand groups and individuals have today slammed the government’s controversial move to criminalise aspects of peaceful protests at sea.
 In a joint statement, Greenpeace, Rt Hon Geoffrey Palmer QC, Peter Williams QC, WWF, Forest and Bird, Dame Anne Salmond, Rikirangi Gage of Te Whānau-ā-Apanui ... keep reading

-Written by Celsias last month, about Action, Protest, & Activism, Coal & Oil, Environmental Disasters, Law, Politics & Government (1 comment)
+Written by Celsias in April, about Action, Protest, & Activism, Coal & Oil, Environmental Disasters, Law, Politics & Government (1 comment)

 Defend the Right to Peaceful Protest at Sea: Greenpeace Petitition